redfoxofwealden/oxnead-pub-quiz/README.md

 ![html validation test result](readme/w3c-html-validation-test.png)

-No errors were found however four warnings have issued: all to do with empty headings on the '\h2'\ elements.
+No errors were found however six warnings have been issued: four to do with empty headings on the '\h2'\ elements and two warnings about the use of \'h1\' elements.

 #### CSS Validation Test